-Text in Lasso is stored and manipulated using the string type or the string... methods.
-This chapter details the operators and methods that can be used to manipulate string values.
+Text in Lasso is stored and manipulated using the string type or the string\... methods.
+This chapter details the operators and methods that can manipulate string values.

-Tip: The string type is often used in conjunction with the bytes type to convert binary data between different character encodings (e.g. UTF-8, ISO-8859-1).
+Tip: The string type is often used in conjunction with the bytes type to convert binary data between different character encodings, such as UTF-8 and ISO-8859-1.
 See the Byte Streams chapter for more information about the bytes type.